 (Sahih Muslim)

-This hadith shows that modesty is appreciated in women’s beauty, but beauty in moderation is equally appreciated.
-Wearing good dress and being decent is a mark of thankfulness to Allah, following the outer looks by outer character.
+This hadith demonstrates that modesty is valued in a woman’s beauty, but beauty in moderation is equally appreciated.
+Wearing a good dress and being decent is a mark of thankfulness to Allah, following the outer looks with outer character.

 6. Conclusion: Dressing as an Act of Worship